misyaath/nodemysql/README.md

 | 64 `CLIENT_ODBC` |		Unused.
 | 2048 `CLIENT_SSL` |		Use SSL (encrypted protocol).
 Do not set this option within an application program; it is set internally 				in the client library.
 Instead, use mysql_ssl_set() before calling mysql_real_connect().
 | 311 `CLIENT_REMEMBER_OPTIONS` |Remember options specified by calls to mysql_options().
 Without this option, if mysql_real_connect() 					fails, you must repeat the mysql_options() calls before trying to connect again.
 With this option, the 					mysql_options() calls need not be repeated.

+## Multiple Statement Execution

+By default, mysql_query() and mysql_real_query() interpret their statement string argument as a single statement to be executed, and you process the result according to whether the statement produces a result set (a set of rows, as for SELECT) or an affected-rows count (as for INSERT, UPDATE, and so forth).

+MySQL also supports the execution of a string containing multiple statements separated by semicolon (;) characters.
+This capability is enabled by special options that are specified either when you connect to the server with mysql_real_connect() or after connecting by calling` mysql_set_server_option().

+To enable multiple-statement execution and result processing, the following options may be used:

+- The mysql_real_connect() function has a flags argument for which two option values are relevant:

+  -`171`(CLIENT_MULTI_RESULTS) enables the client program to process multiple results.
+This option must be enabled if you execute CALL   statements for stored procedures that produce result sets.
+Otherwise, such procedures result in an error Error 1312 (0A000): PROCEDURE proc_name can't return a result set in the given context.
+In MySQL 5.7, CLIENT_MULTI_RESULTS is enabled by default.

+  -`161` (CLIENT_MULTI_STATEMENTS) enables mysql_query() and mysql_real_query() to execute statement strings containing multiple statements separ1ated by semicolons.
+This option also enables CLIENT_MULTI_RESULTS implicitly, so a flags argument of CLIENT_MULTI_STATEMENTS to mysql_real_connect() is equivalent to an argument of CLIENT_MULTI_STATEMENTS | CLIENT_MULTI_RESULTS.
+That is, CLIENT_MULTI_STATEMENTS is sufficient to enable multiple-statement execution and all multiple-result processing.